Audi A3 Saloon Review & Prices

 Safety and security

-Euro NCAP awarded the A3 Sportback a full five rating which can be applied to the A3 Saloon.
+Euro NCAP awarded the A3 Sportback a full five-star rating in 20202, which can be applied to the A3 Saloon.
 It scored strong marks for protecting adult and child occupants in the event of a crash, and is fitted with some useful safety features.
 They include automatic emergency braking, lane departure warning and collision avoidance assist, which sounds a warning if a crash is imminent and helps the driver manoeuvre around the hazard.
-Edition 1 models also have matrix LED headlights which illuminate as much of the road as possible without dazzling other drivers

 Reliability and problems